 “So you love them both, but for different reasons.
 Are you honest with each of them about what is going on for you?”

 “All this drama is normal high school stuff.
 The trauma from the abuse is more serious.
-I know you’re ready to share the details so we can work on getting you to accept what happened and move on.
+I know you’re ready to share the details.
+We can work on getting you to accept what happened and move on.
 You regressed so much after the fight that I won’t push you to tell me about the abuse today.
 I’d take a break from the sexuality with your boyfriend, letting him know why you need the break.
 If he loves you enough to work through this problem, you will love him even more.
 Keep talking with him.
 With the other boyfriend gone, some of this drama may recede.
 I’d recommend you not stay in touch with him until you and John Boy are on surer footing.”

 Whew.
 When did life get so complicated?
 Always, I realized.